Kunsang Gyatso:

 Opening Reception: Thursday, September 18, 2025, 4:30–7:30pm

-the first solo exhibition of Jackson Heights, Queens-based artist Kunsang Gyatso, brings together a selection of paintings and sculptures that integrate motifs from Tibetan Buddhist spiritual traditions, particularly the forms of the "torma," cone-shaped ceremonial objects often made of butter and barley flour.
-His abstract paintings—and sculptures made from cement, grains of rice and needles—borrow from these ritual objects to consider themes of animism, migration, loss, inherited sensibilities to form, and the potential for abstraction to hold memory or induce change.
-The exhibition's enigmatic title, "A speck swallows the sun," is inspired by a poem written by the 15th century Indian mystic poet Kabir.
-Encapsulating a sense of impending calamity and anxiety, both personal and collective, this phrase reflects a seemingly impossible inversion of power and scale, where a small, insignificant entity undermines the immense and grand, suggesting a space where smallness becomes potent and meaning emerges from paradox.
+The Yeh Art Gallery at St. John’s University is pleased to announce Kunsang Gyatso: A speck swallows the sun, the first solo exhibition by Jackson Heights, Queens-based artist Kunsang Gyatso.
+A speck swallows the sun, brings together paintings and sculptures that integrate motifs from Tibetan Buddhist spiritual traditions, exploring themes of animism, migration, loss, inherited sensibilities to form, and the potential for abstraction to hold memory or induce change.
+The title, A speck swallows the sun, is drawn from a poem by the 15th-century Indian mystic poet Kabir and the phrase reflects a seemingly impossible inversion of power and scale, where something as small as a grain of rice overwhelms the vastness of the sun—suggesting a space where fragility becomes potent and meaning emerges from paradox.
+This echoes the concept of "Twilight Language" (Sandhya bhasha) from Hindu and Buddhist tantric traditions, which embraces intentional ambiguity, concealment, and absurdity.

 Kunsang Gyatso was born in the Himalayan region of Helambu in Nepal, home to the indigenous Hyolmo community, an ethnic Tibetan group.
 His art practice is informed by his layered history of migration, first from the village community to Nepal’s capital Kathmandu, and later to the United States.
 Working across varied media, his work interweaves interests in abstraction, materiality, ritual, tradition, ecology, and personal history.